nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 Harmony services can be used in multiple ways:
 1. through a graphical user interface (GUI) while downloading applicable granules from [Earthdata Search],
 2. by direct requests to [Harmony's RESTful API],
-3. through SeaDAS ≥ 11.0.0 or, as in this tutorial,
+3. through [SeaDAS] ≥ 11.0.0,
-4. using the `harmony-py` Python package.
+4. or, as in this tutorial, using the `harmony-py` Python package.

 The Python package handles NASA Earthdata Login (EDL) authentication and optionally integrates with the CMR Python Wrapper by accepting collection results as a request parameter.
 It's convenient for scientists who wish to use Harmony from Jupyter notebooks.
 After this tutorial, you can dive deeper into `harmony-py` on [ReadTheDocs](https://harmony-py.readthedocs.io/en/main/).